About Us

 Jim Woods

-Based in Hong Kong for the past 30 years, Jim is passionate about promoting positive health and fitness across broader society in general.
-He has first hand experience of the challenges that people are facing to maintain a healthy lifestyle, mentally and physically.
-He has been actively involved in the Mind Hong Kong board for the past 5 years.
-He has raised sponsorship money for both Mind HK and Mind UK by running several marathons on their behalf, and is a vocal ambassador for promoting the importance of positive mental health.
-His fun activity is Latin dancing!
+Jim has lived in Hong Kong for more than 30 years and is passionate about promoting health, fitness, and well-being.
+With first-hand experience of the challenges people face in sustaining both mental and physical health, he has been an active member of the Mind Hong Kong board for over six years.
+During this time, he has raised significant sponsorship funding for both Mind HK and Mind UK by running multiple marathons, and he continues to be a vocal ambassador for the importance of positive mental health, leading his lifestyle by example.

 Ann Pearce